Val Gardena: valley with the wow factor

 Italian charm meets South Tyrolean finesse in this 25 kilometre valley, which boasts a series of eye-catching rock formations and magnificent ski runs.
 Located just beyond the Sella Pass and Gardena Pass, Val Gardena not only attracts the world’s best skiers – it also features fascinating Ladin traditions and 2,000 years of history, making it one of the most diverse ski resorts within the Dolomiti Superski ski region.

 Set against an imposing natural backdrop, Val Gardena is characterised by the interplay of different European cultures that each preserve their own distinctive traditions and customs.
-Experience the full wonder of winter in South Tyrol: listen to the lilting melody of the local language, take part in traditional festivities and marvel at the sight of this majestic valley in the Dolomites.
+Experience the full wonder of winter in South Tyrol: listen to the lilting melody of the local language, take part in traditional festivities and marvel at the sight of this majestic valley in the Dolomites, voted for several times as the sportiest ski resort in the Alps.

 Welcome to Val Gardena – or as the locals say, “Bën uni!”